Landmark Tree Protection

 This is an interim ordinance while we complete the Urban Forest Plan and refine the permanent rules for landmark trees.
 The emergency ordinance applies to permit applications submitted starting May 21, 2024.
 It does not apply to permit applications that were submitted before that date.

-• Any tree that has a trunk diameter of 36 inches or greater in a healthy growing condition will be automatically included.
+Any tree that has a trunk diameter of 36 inches or greater at breast height (DBH) that’s in a healthy growing condition is automatically designated as a landmark tree (with the exception of black cottonwood trees, which are automatically excluded).

 • Has a distinctive size, shape, or location, or is of a distinctive species or age.